jennywwww/etta/docs/source/getting-started/about.rst

-About the ExoFOP Python API
+About etta
 ===========================

-The ExoFOP Python API consists of a series of lightweight wrappers around the PHP functions which are offered by the Exoplanet Follow-up Observing Program for TESS (ExoFOP-TESS).
+``etta`` consists of a series of lightweight wrappers around the PHP functions which are offered by the Exoplanet Follow-up Observing Program for TESS (ExoFOP-TESS).
 You can read about the underlying PHP functions in the `ExoFOP-TESS documentation`_.